-⊠ Traditional community (cities and counties) will address the residents served; or

-Non-traditional community will address the community served as listed below:

-\Box a) Universities will target the faculty, other staff, and students;

-□ b) Military bases will target military personnel (and dependents) and employees (including contractors)

-$\hfill\square$ c) Prison complexes or other multi-building complexes will target staff & applicable contractors.
+Choose which is applicable: ☑ Traditional community (cities and counties) will address the residents served; Non-traditional community will address the community served as listed below: \Box a) Universities will target the faculty, other staff, and students; \Box b) Military bases will target military personnel (and dependents) and employees (including contractors) \Box c) Prison complexes or other multi-building complexes will target staff & applicable contractors. contractors.

+Choose which is applicable: